 If you need a process for putting together that team and developing those leverage plans, the whole thing is outlined in The Corporate Sponsorship Toolkit.

 Sponsorship sits perfectly at the intersection of analysis, strategy, and creativity, and yet, so many people involved in corporate sponsorship are primarily administrators!

 Once you embrace those three roles – and particularly the creative part – the entire way you see your job will change.
 You are basically giving yourself permission to have more fun and see sponsorship with more scope, so long as you put in the proper analytic and strategic rigour.
-I did this for myself a decade or so ago, and you should too.
+I did this for myself fifteen or so years ago, and you should too.
 (Plus, it was a great excuse for me to stop wearing suits.
 I’m a creative, after all… hahaha!)